sajanrajdev/badger-strategy-mix-v1/README.md

 To ship a valid strategy, that will be evaluated to deploy on mainnet, with potentially $100M + in TVL, you need to:
 1. Write the Strategy Code in MyStrategy.sol
+2. Add custom config in `/config/__init__.py`
-2. Customize the StrategyResolver so that snapshot testing can verify that operations happened correctly
+3. Customize the StrategyResolver in `/config/StrategyResolver.py` so that snapshot testing can verify that operations happened correctly
-3. Write any extra test to confirm that the strategy is working properly
+4. Write any extra test to confirm that the strategy is working properly

 ## Implementing Strategy Logic